 Support was added to allow kernel activity to be traced.
 This includes mechanisms for inserting and enabling kernel trace points, reading trace memory buffers from the kernel, and managing trace buffers.
 The kernel trace facility is used by the NightTrace tool.
-See Appendix D for information about kernel tracing.
+See the NightTrace documentation for information about kernel tracing.